-Services for Students with Disabilities
+Services for Examinees with Disabilities

 If you currently receive accommodations in school due to a professionally diagnosed and documented disability, you may submit documentation to support a request for one of the following:

 ACT will treat all information you provide to support your request as confidential and will use it solely to determine your eligibility for accommodations.
 Details about your test accommodations will be shared only with the testing staff and will not be released to anyone else, including your chosen score report recipients.
 The only exceptions are for those instances in which an applicant's accommodation-related documents and information are the subject of a subpoena or other court order, or an enforceable request from a government entity.